 What to Expect for Your Emergency Visit

-Similar to an emergency clinic for humans, the Pet Emergency Clinic prioritizes patients based on the severity of emergency.
-Long wait times may be experienced depending on volume of patients in the hospital.
+Similar to an emergency clinic for humans, the Pet Emergency Clinic prioritizes patients based on the severity of the emergency.
+Long wait times may be experienced depending on the volume of patients in the hospital.

-- When your visit is complete, the Pet Emergency Clinic will provide your regular veterinarian a copy of your pet’s medical records.
+- When your visit is complete, the Pet Emergency Clinic will provide your regular veterinarian with a copy of your pet’s medical records.

 What to Bring:

-- Leash or carrier for your pet.
+- Leash or carrier for your pet

 - Current Medications.
 It is important to know what medications your pet is currently taking so that we may be able to provide the best possible care.